fjh32/tls_file_backup/README.md

 [ ] Unit test `file_backup_service::connection::Connection` struct

+[ ] Client: Compress TLS stream buffer in memory (flate2 gzencoder) instead of compressing entire file before sending it<br>
+        - Either way, if directory, you'd have to archive prior to streaming it anyway...

-[ ] JSON configs
+[ ] SHA file checksum
-    - server output dir
-    - file output format, eg append <datetime> to filename
-    - server: overwrite existing y/n?
-Keep x amount of copies?

-[ ] tar.gz client input if directory
+[X] tar.gz client input if directory

-[-] Logging
+[X] Logging
     - timing of file transfers

 [ ] Client "basic auth"
     - b/c this is over TLS, it's safe for the client to send a password over the network for the server to verify

-[ ] Custom Errors
+[X] Errors

 [X] Command line args
     - client input file